RebekahLMiller/PPI_Visualization/README.md

 ## Installation

 Open a terminal window, navigate to the directory in which you want to install the app, and run `git clone https://github.com/RebekahLMiller/PPI_Visualization.git` to make a copy of the repository in that directory.
 Then start an RStudio session and navigate to the new repository directory and open the "PPIVisualization.Rproj" file.
 A pop-up will ask you to confirm that you want to open that project.
 Click "Yes" and the RStudio session will reload.
-Then run the following two commands to load the correct versions of all the required packages.
+Then run the following commands to load the correct versions of all the required packages.
 This may take a while the first time.

 ```
+install.packages("renv")    # You only need to run this once
 renv::restore()
 devtools::load_all()
 ```

-After running these two commands, the app can be launched by running the command `runPPIApp()`.
+After running these three commands, the app can be launched with the command `runPPIApp()`.